holoviz/hvplot/doc/developer_guide/testing.rst

 Continuous Integration
 ----------------------

-Every push to the `master` branch or any Pull Request branch on GitHub automatically triggers a full test build on the `TravisCI`_ continuous integration service.
+Every push to the `main` branch or any Pull Request branch on GitHub automatically triggers a full test build on the `TravisCI`_ continuous integration service.
 This is most often useful for running the full hvPlot test suite continuously, but also triggers automated scripts for publishing